-- Make your plans for the day the night before.
+- Make your daily plans the night before.
 This removes pressure in the morning.

 - Select your main objective for the day.
 Some authors call this their ‘Most important task’ or their ‘Highlight’.
 Your daily objective must be important and challenging.

-- Schedule every step of your plans.
-Put them in your calendar, not just on a list.
+- Schedule every step of each plan.
+Put the steps in your calendar, not on a list.